Enterprise Architecture 4.0

 01.

-Consider the company as a whole, regardless of the scope studied.
-This involves studying the company (or any “part of the company”) as a system in its own right to be studied/optimized/transformed, striving to master its complexity in a global manner.
-Seen as a whole, the company is part of an evolving environment that must be well characterized, in order to guarantee that any transformation will make it possible to find a new balance that meets the needs and constraints of all stakeholders.
+View the company in its entirety, irrespective of the specific area being analyzed.
+This means examining the organization (or any part of it) as a system that needs to be studied, optimized, and transformed, with a focus on managing its complexity in a comprehensive way.
+When considered as a whole, the company exists within a dynamic environment that must be thoroughly understood to ensure that any transformation achieves a new balance that addresses the needs and constraints of all stakeholders involved.

 02.

 Permanently integrate business visions and information systems, in an intrinsically collaborative approach, and thus avoid “silo” approaches driven by IT departments or business management.
 The link with product architecture is also essential in enterprise architecture 4.0.
-CESAMES’ expertise in system architecture, design, manufacturing and business activities is a strength that makes it possible to maintain consistency between the architecture of the product and that of the company.
+CESAMES’ proficiency in system architecture, design, manufacturing, and business operations serves as a valuable asset that ensures alignment between the product architecture and the company’s structure.

 03.

 Rely on a clear, pragmatic and proven enterprise architecture framework, making it possible to control the complexity of a company, according to its different perspectives (external vision, business vision, information system vision).
-The architecture framework used is both consistent with the framework used in System Architecture, as well as other enterprise architecture frameworks such as TOGAF.
+The architecture framework used is aligned not only with the principles of System Architecture but also with other enterprise architecture frameworks like TOGAF